Mainframe COBOL to Java, C# & Cloud

 COBOL to Java and C# refactoring projects are typically driven by three core objectives: minimizing costs, creating a system that is easily maintainable by new developers, and ensuring optimal performance.

-To meet these objectives, the converter and refactoring system must address various requirements and handle significant architectural differences between COBOL and modern Java/C# languages.
-Without this capability, the generated code may become nothing more than "JABOL" - COBOL written in Java, but harder to read and understand.
+To achieve these objectives, the converter and refactoring system must effectively address specific requirements and navigate the significant architectural differences between COBOL and modern Java/C# languages.
+Without this capability, the generated code risks becoming "JABOL" - COBOL written in Java, but even more difficult to read and maintain.

 The SoftwareMining COBOL Converter employs classical AI techniques to refactor and generate highly maintainable Java and C# code.
 The following is an overview of some of the essential features, ensuring the highest success rate with the lowest risk for such projects: